-Our lawyers have been litigating False Claims Act (“FCA”) cases for more than four decades and have amassed extensive expertise in this specialized area of the law.
+Our lawyers have been litigating False Claims Act (“FCA”) cases for more than three decades and have amassed extensive expertise in this specialized area of the law.

 Robbins Russell has handled False Claims Act (“FCA”) matters from the investigative stage through trial and appeal, regularly interacting with the Department of Justice and governmental agencies to achieve exceptional results for our clients.
 Our lawyers have deep experience litigating under the FCA: We argued the landmark Escobar case before the United States Supreme Court, and we were the first to take the defense of an FCA “whistleblower” retaliation case to trial—and win.

 Our lawyers have successfully disposed of numerous FCA actions at the motions stage, to say nothing of the countless “silent” victories in which we persuaded the Department of Justice not to pursue FCA claims against our clients in the first place.
 We have represented clients from a variety of industries, including hospitals, healthcare companies, defense contractors, computer manufacturers, construction companies, and insurance companies.

 Our recent and notable work in this area includes:

 - Universal Health Services, Inc. v.
 U.S. ex rel.
 Escobar– Presented oral argument before the United States Supreme Court on behalf of contractor challenging the implied certification doctrine, obtaining seminal decision now used by countless FCA defendants;

 - U.S. ex rel.
 84Partners, LLC v.
 Huntington Ingalls Indus., et al. – Won dismissal of lawsuit alleging defense contractor had allowed defective pipe fittings to be installed on aircraft carriers and submarines delivered to the U.S. Navy by failing to appropriately audit and inspect pipe fittings provided by supplier;